haihan-yu/math-for-macro/README.md

 These lectures cover basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
 Dynamical systems are systems that involve more than one time-period; they are prevalent in many areas of macroeconomics.
 The course covers three methods:

-1. Dynamic programming: to solve discrete-time dynamic optimization problems
+1. Dynamic programming: to solve discrete-time optimization problems
-2. Optimal control: to solve continuous-time dynamic optimization problems
+2. Optimal control: to solve continuous-time optimization problems
-3. Differential equations: to characterize dynamical systems
+3. Differential equations: to characterize continuous-time systems

 ## Material